 (#12295) The EDCA Access Disable subfield is set to 1 to indicate that EDCA access of the intended non-AP STA that has set the CAS Control EDCA Access Disable RX Support field in the HE Capabilities element to 1 is suspended and set to 0 to indicate that EDCA access of the non-AP STA is resumed.
 A non-AP STA shall set the EDCA Access Disable subfield to 0.

+To TGax Editor: Modify the Table 10-8a (Conditions for including Control subfield variants)